5 Beautiful Norwegian Fjords You Must Visit

 A CIRCUMNAVAGATION, KEEP ÅLESUND ON YOUR LEFT!

 Escape the city!
 Borgund Fjord, keeping the southern city sights, sounds & smells on our left we paddle its glistening waters, floating through Nørve Sound to the entrance of Ellingsøyfjord with its fairy tale islands.
-We Enjoy a wholesome picnic lunch on a lush green island seemingly miles from urbanisation.
+Enjoy a tasty picnic lunch on a lush green island seemingly miles from urbanisation.

-Jumping on the water again heading west with Ålesund still on our left we complete our circumnavigation passing by her northern harbour guarded by its 175-year-old navigational beacon and the last remaining buildings of Old Ålesund, we seek out the Asp Island bridge the entrance to Ålesund’s Southern harbour.
-Our kayaks glide easily through the harbour, past a 103-year-old historical landmark, and on towards our take-out point; finally, with the city’s southern skyline chiseled on a seemingly painted backdrop of the majestic Sunnmøre Alps our landing site comes into view.
+Jumping on the water after refueling on a picnic lunch, we head west with Ålesund still on our left to complete our circumnavigation.
+Passing by the northern harbour, guarded by its 184-year-old navigational beacon and the last remaining buildings of Old Ålesund, we seek out the Asp Island bridge the entrance to Ålesund’s Southern harbour.
+Our kayaks glide easily through the Southern Harbour, past a 109-year-old historical landmark, and on towards our take-out point.

 Duration